mmiah00/Battleship/README.md

       - Attack x y - attacks the coordinate of the opponent’s board.

 ### Technical Design
-    Networking - To allow 2 players to play against each other Signaling - Block certain commands that aren’t allowed at a certain time like placing in the middle of the match
+    Networking - To allow 2 players to play against each other.

-    Shared memory/Semaphore - While it is one player’s turn, the other player shouldn’t be able to interact with the board.
-    Allocating memory - To record any necessary game data
+    Allocating memory - To save any necessary game data.

+    Working with files - Used to record board status as well as game history.

+    Processes - Used to cat/display game history file.
+At the end, user will be prompted to delete game history file or keep it for bragging rights by exporting it elsewhere.

-    Data Structure: An array for each board to keep track of ships
+    Data Structure: A struct and array to keep track of remaining ships and the board.

 ### Required Libraries:
 	  apt-get instructions